Effective toughness of heterogeneous materials with rate-dependent fracture energy

-A typical experiment is illustrated in FIG.~\ref{fig:example_speed_jumps}.a\&b.
+Typical experiments are illustrated in FIG.~\ref{fig:example_speed_jumps}a\&b.
 The crack first propagates through the matrix material with propagation speed $\crackspeed$ being maximum immediately after initiation, then $\crackspeed$ gradually decreases as crack length increases. $\crackspeed$ undergoes abrupt deceleration (acceleration) as the front enters (leaves) an obstacle.
 Simultaneously, $\fracenergy$ also abruptly increases (decreases).
 However, the relative jumps of the dissipation rate are significantly smaller than the ones observed on crack speed.
-Eventually, the crack arrests.
-All speed jumps at material discontinuities were studied for a collection of $30$ experiments with different period length $\Delta l/l_0$ and constant obstacle density ${\beta=\frac{w^O}{w^O+w^M}=1/2}$.
-Jumps as the crack enters (trapping) and leaves (untrapping) an obstacle are shown in FIG.~\ref{fig:example_speed_jumps}.c\&d, respectively.
-Results show that the crack dynamics at the matrix/obstacle interface are independent of obstacle width and are symmetric with respect to the direction of propagation as trapping and untrapping are described by the same $v^O(v^M)$-function.
-These imply that the crack dynamics only depends on local fracture properties.
+We calculate the speed in the obstacle $v^O$ and matrix $v^M$ by selecting the mean speed over $12\mu\text{s}$ before and after the obstacle boundaries.
+All speed jumps at material discontinuities were studied for a collection of $30$ experiments with different period $\Delta l=w^O+w^M$ and constant obstacle density ${\beta=\frac{w^O}{w^O+w^M}=1/2}$.
+Jumps as the crack enters (trapping) and leaves (untrapping) an obstacle are shown in FIG.~\ref{fig:example_speed_jumps}c\&d, respectively.
+Results show that the crack dynamics at the matrix/obstacle interface is independent of obstacle width and is symmetric with respect to the direction of propagation, \textit{i.e.}, the jumps are the same for trapping and untrapping.
+This implies that the crack dynamics only depends on local fracture properties.

-In our experiments, failure mechanisms occur at time scales 4 orders of magnitude smaller than the viscous relaxation time typical of PMMA \cite{SM,read_measurement_1981} so that an elastic response of the sample can be safely assumed.
-Moreover, the failure mechanisms are too fast for craze to develop \cite{ravi-chandar_mechanics_1988}, making the fracture process essentially brittle.
-A theoretical model based on Linear Elastic Fracture Mechanics (LEFM) is thus developed to interpret the experimental observations.
-As the crack advances, elastic energy is released from the specimen and is in part dissipated as fracture energy $\fracenergy$ to create new surfaces and in part radiated away as elastic waves.
+In order to understand the jumps and their effect on effective material properties, we analyze the fracture propagation with a crack-tip energy balance.
+In our experiments, failure mechanisms occur at time scales 4 orders of magnitude smaller than the viscous relaxation time typical of the polymers used in this study~\cite{SM} so that an elastic response of the sample can be safely assumed.
+Moreover, the failure mechanisms are too fast for a craze to develop~\cite{ravi-chandar_mechanics_1988}, making the fracture process essentially brittle.
+Thus, we develop a theoretical model based on LEFM to interpret the experimental observations.